 We have used serving prison officers and ex-offenders to bring you as authentic an impression as we can.
 We’d like to thank all of our serving prison officers as well as the Synergy theatre group for appearing in these films.

-We use online scenarios to see if you have the judgement and skills to be a prison officer.
+We use realistic scenarios to see if you have the judgement and skills to be a prison officer.

-During the online tests you will be asked how you would deal with situations you might face working in a prison including:
+During the online test you will be asked how you would deal with situations you might face working in a prison including:

 You will be asked to take on the role of a prison officer who is interacting with an offender.
 We’ll look at how you handle different situations that are based upon real challenges that you could face as a prison officer.